 - Reaction schemes can be created by operations that are similar to using a drawing tool

-The reaction scheme that represents the biochemical reaction system can be created by using lines to connect reactant symbols (which represent reactants) and reaction step symbols (which represent reaction steps).
-A wide variety of editing functions (cut, copy, paste, undo, etc.) are also provided.
+The reaction scheme representing the metabolic pathways can be created by connecting reactant symbols that indicate reactants and reaction step symbols that indicate reaction steps with lines.
+A wide variety of editing functions (cut, copy, paste, undo, and so on) are also provided.

 - Reaction schemes can be created that contain a combination of the mass action law and the steady-state approximations of enzyme kinetics

 Reaction schemes can be created that combine detailed models based on the mass action law along with the steady-state approximations of enzyme kinetics such as Michaelis–Menten equation.
 The major steady-state approximations of enzyme kinetics are provided as standard reaction step symbols.

 - Kinetic equations, algebraic equations, and events can be defined and cutomized as user-defined symbols

 Kinetic equations representing unknown kinetic mechanisms can be defined and customized as user-defined symbols for representing unknown kinetic mechanisms.
 Algebraic equations and events in SBML can be alse defined and customized as user-defined symbols for calculating values based on algebraic rules and occurring events such as resetting parameters when a specific trigger equation is satisfied.

 - Automatic derivation of mass balance equations and automatic simulation

 WinBEST-KIT can be automatically performed the derivation of mass balance equations representing a created reaction scheme.
 User also does not need to be aware of the numerical calculation methods or programming language.

 - High-speed simulations using a compiler